ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

-# What does this project do?
+# What this project does

 This Python project automatically grabs all the App Academy Lecture Zoom links and pairs them with the associated App Academy Open Topics for that day.
 The data is then conveniently stored into Google sheets so that students can access everything